ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

        Oculus recomends at least 60fps or better 90fps.
        This app dose not reach those fps and therefore can make you sick.
 The frame rate issue was discussed here:
        (https://github.com/google-ar/arcore-unity-sdk/issues/34)
-       The Positional Tracking Demo App  available on sidload (http://sideloadvr.com/detail.php?id=11424) seems to have solved this issue partly.
-Please try out the version on sidload for a smoother Positional Tracking Demo.
-       I will update this version as soon as I know how the issue can be solved.

       - This was tested on the Samsung Galaxy S7 but the S8, S8+ and Note8 seem to work as well.
       (https://developers.google.com/ar/discover/#supported_devices)